cloudmesh-community/book/chapters/msg/graphql.md

 Initially GraphQL was implemented in JavaScript.
 Today there are several other implementations in different language available of GraphQLs.
 We will explore the *graphql-python* implementation in this chapter.
-The GraphQL official documentation is available at [@graphql-learn]
+The gGraphQL official documentation is available at [@graphql-learn]

 ## GraphQL type system and schema

+:o: TODO: no section without initial paragraph

 ### Type System

-In GraphQL world, query is what we request to graphql server and the result will be obtained in exact same structure.
-It means we will know ahead of time what we're going to get as result, nothing less and nothing more.
+In GraphQL a query is what we request from a graphql server.
+The result will be obtained in structure defined bby a type and schema.
+It means we will know ahead of time what we arre going to get as result, nothing less and nothing more.
+For this to work, the data is often to be assumed structured data.

-Here's how a simple graphQL query would look like
+Here is how a simple graphQL query would look like

 ```graphql
 {